zac7777/Entropy/Entropy/Species/Human.md

 Move action: 1 AP, move 1 meter in any direction

-Swap weapon action: 2 AP, swap any equipment from either hand to storage, or from storage to hand
+Swap weapon action: 2 AP, swap any one equipment from either hand to storage, or from storage to hand

 Speak action: 1 AP, you may speak up to two sentences verbally